ChadiHamrouni/benchmark_llm/README.md

 # LLM Benchmark Lab – Setup

 This lab uses **local LLMs with Ollama**.
-Before running the benchmark script, you **must** install Ollama and pull the required models.
+Before running the benchmark script, you **must** install Ollama, create a Python virtual environment using `virtualenv`, install dependencies, and pull the required models.

 ---